opennem/openelectricity-typescript/README.md

 # Set your API key
 export OPENELECTRICITY_API_KEY=your-api-key

-# Run an example with bun
+# Run an example with bun (recommended)
 bun run examples/basic.ts

-# Or with ts-node
+# Or with ts-node (for ESM support)
-npx ts-node examples/basic.ts
+npx ts-node --esm --experimentalSpecifierResolution=node examples/basic.ts
 ```

 Each example is fully documented with comments explaining the code.
 You can use these as starting points for your own implementation.